I’m in a lot of Facebook groups for hosts only. In many of them, there’s this disturbing theme I’ve noticed going around lately.

 This is the tragic snowball effect that happens when you write a review based on assumptions as to what the other review contains.

 But beyond that…you are in the hospitality industry.
 That’s a service industry.
 That means it’s your job to put up with all sorts of crap with a smile.
 (That really is part of your job.)
-So please, can we all just act like grown-ups and stop lashing out like petulant children?
-Can we just learn to treat people with respect and dignity?
-Can we just be honest about our experience, without worrying if it jives with the experience of the other party?
+So here are some thoughts:

-It seems to me that if hosts could get that right it would fix a lot of our Airbnb platform woes.
+It seems to me that if we can get that right, it will fix a lot of our Airbnb platform woes.